renovatebot/renovate/docs/usage/configuration-options.md

 ## separateMultipleMajor

 Configure this to `true` if you wish to get one PR for every separate major version upgrade of a dependency.
-E.g. if you're on webpack@v1 currently then default behavior is a PR for upgrading to webpack@v3 and not for webpack@v2.
+For example, if you're on webpack@v1 currently then default behavior is a PR for upgrading to webpack@v3 and not for webpack@v2.
 If this setting is true then you would get one PR for webpack@v2 and one for webpack@v3.

 ## statusCheckNames